PBA Open Conference: History

 While PBA annuals states in the league's first two seasons in 1975-1976 referred to the second conference as "Open Conference", it has since been reclassified.
 The PBA Open Conference started in the second offing of the 1977 season through 1979.
 In 1980-1981, the Open Conference became the PBA's first tournament of the season and in 1985, 1987-1989.
 Three times in 1982-1983 and 1986, the Open Conference was the season-ending tournament.
 The only time it was not held was in 1984 where the league had two All-Filipino Conferences.

-The PBA Open Conferences from 1978-1987 had four semifinalist in a double-round robin, back-to-zero standings to determined the two finalist.
+The PBA Open Conferences from 1978-1987 had four semifinalists in a double-round robin, back-to-zero standings to determined the two finalist.
 The previous year had the first-ever, six-team semifinal cast where Crispa and U/tex played in the finals which the Redmanizers took in the deciding fifth game to win their six straight PBA title.
 The last two Open Conferences from 1988-1989 had five teams entering the semifinal round.
 The First Conferences from 1990-1992 may still be considered "Open" as well as the Third Conference being called "Reinforced" but like in the first two years of the league in the 1970s, the word "Open" was rarely written in newspaper articles.